About the Program

 Application Cover Form

-Students can download the form or pick it up in Seigle 207.
+Students can download the form here:

 The proposal is a 1,500-word (five pages) or less document that should state the student's thesis question, the contribution to the literature and the research method.
 Students should consult their advisor as they write their proposals.

 The application must be supported by a tenured or tenure-track faculty member in the political science department.
 Students studying abroad in the spring should secure the support of a faculty advisor in the Fall term before going abroad.
 Faculty members have the discretion to decline requests to serve as thesis advisors, and are more likely to accept advisees who are well-prepared and motivated to work.

 Register for Senior Thesis Research (PS415) for the fall term of your senior year.
 Please note that these units do not count toward the major requirements.
 You will also take this course in the spring semester of your senior year.